Kommunicate-io/Kommunicate-Web-SDK/docs/docs/web-authentication.md

 **kommunicateSettings in plugin script**

-here are the parameters you can pass in [initialization script](https://docs.kommunicate.io/docs/web-installation.html#script'):
+Here are the parameters you can pass in [initialization script](https://docs.kommunicate.io/docs/web-installation.html#script'):

 |parameters | description|
 |---    |---    |